 How To Grow Thyme Both Indoors

 Welcome to this post about growing thyme both indoors and outdoors.
 Thyme is a fantastic herb to grow at home and is also one of the most rewarding ones too.
-I find myself almost every day wanting to cut off some thyme sprigs and use them for culinary endeavors.
+I find myself almost everyday wanting to cut off some thyme sprigs and use them for culinary endeavors.

 In this post you will learn about growing thyme both indoors and outdoors, but if you want a more comprehensive guide to thyme, then check out our guide How To Plant, Grow And Care For Your Thyme.